 - Implement diverse perspectives in policymaking from practitioners in the field, civil society organisations and citizens

 - Develop and experiment with new public spaces for citizen engagement

 - Foster our Community of Practice (CoP) on Participatory and Deliberative Democracy in continuing to share knowledge on best practices in the field and build on these insights for more participatory governance models in the EU and beyond.

-The Competence Centre is a tangible contribution to the Commission’s priority 6: New push for European Democracy, and supports cross-cutting policy initiatives including the European Democracy Action Plan, the Conference on the Future of Europe and EU Missions.
+The Competence Centre is a tangible contribution to the Commission’s priority 6: New push for European Democracy, and supports cross-cutting policy initiatives including the communication COM(2022) 404 Conference on the Future of Europe: Putting vision into action, the European Democracy Action Plan, the Conference on the Future of Europe and the EU Missions.

 Find out more